dkhmelenko/MesterClientAndroid/README.md

 This project is implementation of the [Mester Web Service](https://github.com/art-divin/mester-rest-api) for Android platform.
 Application should provide the following features:
 - Adding/removing project
-- Adding and removing testcases for the project
+- Adding and removing test cases for the project
-- Adding test steps for each testcase
+- Adding/removing test steps for each test case
-- Passing tests manually (under development)
+- Passing tests manually
-- Posting test results to the server (under development)
+- Posting testing results to the server
+- Viewing testing results

 All structures of the requests/responses and their descriptions are available [here](https://github.com/art-divin/mester-rest-api/wiki/Domain-JSON)